-Step 1: For Intel CPUs, push down on the metal arm next to the socket, pull it outwards and to the right, then lift it up.
+Step 1: For Intel CPUs, push down on the metal arm next to the socket, pull it slightly away from the socket, then lift it up.
 This will let you lift up the metal frame covering the empty socket.

 For AMD CPUs, simply lift up the socket’s metal arm as far as it will go.
 You’ll see the socket slide sideways a little.

 Step 2: For Intel CPUs, simply plop the processor into the slot.
 If you’re unsure of how to orient it, look for little notches in the side of the chip that align with tiny protusions in the socket.
 Once correctly inserted, it should lay down perfectly flat.